crypto-dot/Etch-A-Sketch/README.md

 # Etch-A-Sketch
-Simple program in Javascript that allows users to draw with their mouse cursor
+Simple program in Javascript that allows users to draw with their mouse cursor.
+The goal was to further learn how DOM elements are manipulated by JS